Grok 4

 How can I access Grok-4 and Grok-4 Code?

-Access to the Grok-4 family of models will be provided through multiple channels catering to different user types:
+Access to the Grok-4 family of models is provided through multiple channels catering to different user types:

-Consumer Access: The primary consumer access point will be through a subscription to X Premium+, the highest tier of the social media platform's premium service.1
+Consumer Access: The primary consumer access point is through subscriptions to X Premium+ and SuperGrok on the social media platform.

-Developer Access: Developers and businesses will interact with the models programmatically via the xAI API, which is managed through the xAI developer console.11
+Developer Access: Developers and businesses will interact with the models programmatically via the xAI API, which is managed through the xAI developer console.

 What is the pricing model for Grok-4?